sails101/contribute-to-sails101/README.md

 }
 ```

-Here you are applying, `sessionAuth` policy for all the controller actions except those in `AuthController`.
-Because auth actions like login, logout, register need to be accessed without logging in.
+Here you are applying `sessionAuth` policy for all the controller actions except those in `AuthController`.
+Because auth actions like login, logout and register need to be accessed without logging in.

 Now, lift your Sails application and see things in action!